giantswarm/kubectl-gs/docs/template-cluster-cr.md

     specify three distinct availability zones instead.
 This can be done by separating AZ names with comma or using the flag three times with a single AZ name.
   - `--domain`  - base domain of your installation.
 Customer solution engineer can provide this value.
-  - `--external-snat` - AWS CNI configuration.
+  - `--external-snat` - AWS CNI configuration to disable (is enabled by default) the [external source network address translation](https://docs.aws.amazon.com/eks/latest/userguide/external-snat.html).
 Only versions *11.3.1+ support this feature.
   - `--name` - cluster name.
   - `--pods-cidr` - CIDR applied to the pods.
 If you don't set any, the installation default will be applied.
 Only versions *11.1.4+ support this feature.
   - `--owner` - organization, owning tenant cluster.
 Must be configured with existing organization in installation.